Top 10 Internal Knowledge Base Use Cases for Marketing Teams

 A knowledge base creates a living brand guidelines repository where:

-• Brand voice guidelines help maintain consistency across channels
+• Brand voice guidelines hold across channels

-• Approved messaging frameworks guide all communications
+• Approved messaging frameworks guide every external touchpoint

 Campaign documentation and lessons learned